 The message most clearly sent by this piece was that women are their own worst enemies.
 Whether it be our pinching, pulling, nipping and tucking in front of our bedroom mirrors, our silent studies of strangers in our midst, or our insipid commenting on perceived idiosyncrasies, we are judged and so judge in return.
 Where interpretations diverge depends on one’s standpoint of whether the faults of society or the faults of character are being epitomised in this piece.

 A minimalist, art-installation style set framed by ghostly mannequins and accompanied by a keyboard soloist make Close to You a truly unique experience.

 The first photo is from Sans Salomé.
 A woman and a man lie on their backs; the photo is of their faces next to each other.

-The second photo, from Credible Likable Superstar Role Model, shows a woman stands next to a young girl, against a blue blackground.
+The second photo (and feature image), from Credible Likable Superstar Role Model, shows a woman stands next to a young girl, against a blue blackground.